objones25/mcp-research-tool/README.md

 - GitHub API for code search
 - arXiv API for academic research
 - News API for current events
+- Open Library API for book information
+- PatentsView API for patent information
 - Cloudflare Workers for hosting and execution
-- OpenAI API for result synthesis (optional)
+- OpenAI and Groq APIs for AI processing

 Special thanks to:
 - The Octotools team for inspiring the orchestration component architecture